stevenrobertson/sd-docs/report/tools.md

 changes with each hardware generation while performing device-specific optimization itself.
-A more realistic solution to take advantage of low-level instructions on AMD hardware is to precompile code for AMD hardware and monkey-patch in memory [CITE], but this task becomes much more challenging with dynamically-assembled code.
+A more realistic solution to take advantage of low-level instructions on AMD hardware is to precompile code for AMD hardware and monkey-patch in memory [@whitepixel], but this task becomes much more challenging with dynamically-assembled code.

 There is no substitute for profiling live code; conjecture on the performance of optimized code across multiple architectures is speculative at best.
 Given